How to Help Your Withdrawn Child out of Her Shell

 Many times, I find that parents are happy with their withdrawn child at home.
 The child can entertain herself for hours, plays by herself, doesn’t demand attention, and doesn’t ask any questions.
 However, a healthy child is typically very active, lively, curious, creative.
 And, yes often also noisy or overwhelming.
 Many parents complaining about children who are too loud and hyperactive.
 However, often times we are dealing with a much serious issues if the child is “too good,” quiet, and withdrawn.

-First of all, always accept and appreciate your children for who they are and how God made them.
+First of all, always accept and appreciate your children for who they are.
 By loving and encouraging your children, you are teaching them to love themselves as well.
-It is important to talk and discuss honestly any shortcomings your children may have to help them accept rather then hide their limitations.
-Just because you avoid talking about your child being overweighed, doesn’t mean that your child is not overweight.
+It is important to talk and honestly discuss any shortcomings your children may have to help them accept rather then hide their limitations.
+Just because you avoid talking about your child being over-weighed, doesn’t mean that your child is not overweight.

 Encourage an active lifestyle and overall positive and grateful attitude toward life in general.
 It is to a great benefit if your child masters a certain skill to engage her peers with.
 Either your child can learn a special skill that makes him stand out above others, or he can learn the same level of skills others have to show that he can fit in.

 It is a good idea to invite your child’s classmate or a friend to your home for a play date which then often cultivates a desire in the child to be wit others and have fun.